-It is generally understood that economic demand – the total purchases made, whether by consumers or those who are intermediaries in the chain of individuals and companies that are involved in the production of a product or service – is very important in determining how productive a country is.
+It is generally understood that economic demand – the total purchases made, whether by consumers or by those who are intermediaries in the chain of individuals and companies that are involved in the production of a product or service – is very important in determining how productive a country is.
 Regardless of the productive capacity of a country’s economy, if there are few or no buyers for its products and services, then that country will remain mired in economic stagnation.
 This fact was very clearly illustrated during the Great Depression, when every industrialized country was capable of producing significantly more than it actually produced, but it was not able to do so because of a dramatic decline in overall economic demand.

 Economists and those who pay attention to what they say often talk about something they call consumer or business confidence.
 They assume that this confidence influences the way consumers and the producers of products and services behave, such as how much they spend or invest, whether they hire new employees or dismiss some of their present employees, and so forth.